Rwanda asylum plan: Rwanda

-Rwandan President Paul Kagame has defended the asylum plan, dismissing allegations that "the U.K. gave Rwanda money to dump people here," further stating that it was "just a problem that needs to be solved and Rwanda is ready to help."
+Rwandan President Paul Kagame has defended the asylum plan, dismissing allegations that "the U.K. gave Rwanda money to dump people here," further stating that it was "just a problem that needs to be solved and Rwanda is ready to help".
 He favourably compared the plan to his 2018 proposal to give asylum to Libyan refugees.

 Victoire Ingabire Umuhoza, leader of the opposition in Rwanda, criticised the policy as dealing with British issues where Rwanda's problems should be dealt with first.
 She also claimed that Rwanda was not prepared for the new immigrants: "If our people don't have enough to eat, if our kids or Rwanda's kids don't have the possibility of going to school because of the poverty, how will the Rwandan government give education to the kids of refugees?"

-Laurent Mbanda, the head of the Anglican Church of Rwanda, supported the plans.
+Bishop Laurent Mbanda, the head of the Anglican Church of Rwanda, supported the plans.
 He said that the nation's people empathised with refugees due to their own experiences from the 1990s Rwandan genocide.

+Vincent Biruta, foreign secretary of Rwanda, supported the policy shortly after its announcement.
+In a joint news conference with the British home secretary Priti Patel on 14 April 2022, Biruta said that Rwanda will provide the refugees with "a dignified life with shelter, with skills for them to be able to socially and economically integrate into our society, or to have those skills for them to be able to integrate into their country of origin when they decide to go back to their countries".
+On 4 December 2023 he signed a treaty with British home secretary James Cleverly in an attempt to address the concerns of the Supreme Court of the United Kingdom.